w3c/wai-curricula/content/designer/forms-and-widgets.md

 {% include excol.html type="middle" %}

-Refer back to [Designer Module 2: Information Design, Topic Labels and Instructions](/curricula/designer-modules/information-design/#topic-labels-and-instructions).
+Refer back to [Designer Module 2: Information Design: Labels and Instructions](/curricula/designer-modules/information-design/#topic-labels-and-instructions).
 Show examples of labels and instructions in the context of forms and other complex widgets.

 Show examples of different ways to group large amounts of selectable data.
 For example, filtering out data into smaller pieces to better handle data, and enable mechanisms to type the first letters of their desired option to select data more efficiently.